 It’s that time of year again when students of all ages head back to school.
-For younger students, parents are reminded to think ahead and put money into RESPs to help pay for post secondary education.
+For younger students, parents are reminded to think ahead and put money into RESPs to help pay for post-secondary education.

-Let’s walk through an example of Jessica and her daughter Brandi who is going to post secondary college for the first time to help understand the RESP withdrawal rules
+Let’s walk through an example of Jessica (Mom) and her daughter Brandi who is now going to post-secondary college for the first time to help understand the RESP withdrawal rules